nrkno/nrkno-sanity-libs/packages/sanity-plugin-nrkno-odd-utils/README.md

 Easily decorate and reuse built-in Sanity inputs by delegating to NestedFormBuilder.
 It is imperative that we unset the inputComponent in the type (or unset the option used by input-resolver.ts).

-Utility functions are available as:
+Functions available as module imports:

 ```ts
 import {